 Sr. Director of Broadcasting & Media Relations

-Dan Vaughan returns for a third season with the Kansas City T-Bones in 2019 as Director of Broadcasting and Media Relations and broadcasting all home and away games.
+Dan Vaughan returns for a fourth season with the Kansas City T-Bones in 2020 as Director of Broadcasting and Media Relations and broadcasting all home and away games.

 Dan supports several charities worldwide including TEAM SPENCER, the Ronald McDonald House of Kansas City, and often wears pink on Sunday broadcast to raise awareness for cancer.
 Vaughan earned his bachelor’s degree in Broadcast Journalism from Texas Tech University and is active in the alumni chapter of the Sigma Chi Fraternity.
 While a native of Texas, Dan has close family ties in Kansas City with cousins living in the area.

 Vaughan is married to GayMarie Vaughan, a teacher at St. Mark’s School of Texas, and he has two "bonus" daughters, Joy-Amal who is a fellow Red Raider at Texas Tech, and Caroline, who is in her first year at the University of Dallas.
 When Dan is not in Kansas City, he resides in Dallas, Texas and Perth, Western Australia.